 You can’t have a well-defined six-pack if you’re not training your lower abs.
 In this article, I’ll show you how to work lower abs with three of the best lower ab exercises.

 If you want to get an attractive-looking six-pack, you need to develop your lower abs.
 But if you’ve dedicated significant time to all kinds of abs workouts, you’d know that the lower abs region is one of the most challenging parts to reveal.
+So, how to work your lower abs?

 Why so difficult, though?
 Well, it’s primarily because muscle definition, especially in the abdominal area, and excess body fat doesn’t go well together.